Cat Doucet

-Doucet died at his daughter's house in New Orleans on February 9, 1975.

-Career
+Biography

-Doucet was a political ally of Louisiana politician Huey P. Long – campaigning for him and hosting him at his home when Long was in the area.
+Doucet was born in Grand Prairie, Louisiana.
+In his career, he was a political ally of Louisiana politician Huey P. Long – campaigning for him and hosting him at his home when Long was in the area.
 Doucet was elected sheriff in 1936, losing re-election in 1940.
 After leaving office, Doucet was indicted for embezzling $3000 in public funds with seven of his former deputies testifying against him.

 Doucet was later re-elected in 1952 for sixteen years, his civil rights endorsement and anti-segregation stance giving Doucet enough African-American support to combat his electoral rivalry.
 He was investigated by the FBI for his role in the presence of gambling and prostitution in his local parish, and was once indicted for embezzlement.
+It is said that his support for African Americans' voting rights was purely because they valued his allowance of illegal activity in St. Landry Parish.
+When segregationists implied that he legitimately sympathized with African Americans, he controversially replied, "I'm not a nigger lover."

-At the end of April 1960, Doucet was part of a group of dignitaries to receive French President Charles deGaulle during is visit to Louisiana.
-Doucet commented that deGaulle's “French isn’t too bad.”
+At the end of April 1960, Doucet was part of a group of dignitaries to receive French President Charles de Gaulle during is visit to Louisiana.
+Doucet commented that de Gaulle's “French isn’t too bad.”

+Doucet died at his daughter's house in New Orleans on February 9, 1975.
+His funeral was held at St. Landry Catholic Church.